morays-community/morays-doc/docs/source/nemo.api_4.rst

     2. INF (inference) module used in Morays framework to couple with Python script

-Each time a module calls the OASIS routines within NEMO, the ID of the calling module must be passed as argument.
+Each time a module calls the OASIS3-MCT routines within NEMO, the ID of the calling module must be passed as argument.
 Set an ID for your new module and create it.
-Then, import the OASIS module:
+Then, import the OASIS3-MCT module:

 .. code-block :: fortran